Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% endhighlight_lowest_value_in_row %}

 ## Single Token
+Queries where during the merge and minimize got combined into a single one, in here we mainly bottleneck on getting the document ids out of the Roaringish Packed, since we don't even compute an intersection the difference between naive and simd are very close (most of the difference is due to noise).

 {% highlight_lowest_value_in_row %}
 Query | Simd | Naive | Meilisearch | Meilisearch (Original) | Results | Results (Meilisearch) | Performance gain